 click to hear audio John Peel ending the last ever Perfumed Garden on Radio London on 14th August 1967.
 The programme had continued through the night on this one occasion and John was about to hand over to Chuck Blair with the final Breakfast Show.
 Recording kindly provided by Albie Somerset (duration 3 minutes 45 seconds)

 Brendan Power Brendan Power was born in Fethard on Sea, Ireland, on 7th September 1944.
 He moved to England in the early fifties and was educated at Tiverton Grammar School in Devon.
 His early career was initially spent in the City, where he worked for a stockbroker, before joining Beaverbrook Newspapers.
 In the sixties he managed various pop groups including Episode Six which included Ian Gillan and Roger Glover, later of Deep Purple.
 A story in the Daily Mirror of two disc-jockeys leaving Radio 270 because of the bad weather, and alleged poor sea worthiness of the ship, led him to apply for a job with the Yorkshire based station.
 Programme Director Noel Miller turned him down but, when Miller returned to Australia, Brendan managed to convince station owner Wilf Proudfoot that he had been hired and had quit his job to take up this new position.
 Fortunately Pete Bowman had just left and there was a vacancy so between Christmas and New Year 1966 he joined the ship.
-His theme tune was Rocking Goose by Johnny and the Hurricanes.
+His theme tune was Rocking Goose by Johnny & The Hurricanes.
 After a few months he left to take up a position with Radio Antilles in Montserrat, the same station that Pete Bowman had joined.
 Here, at different times, Brendan was a disc-jockey, news editor, programme director and sales manager.
 He returned to the UK in November 1973 to join BRMB Radio in Birmingham as commercial producer.
-After three years he switched career path when he left to work in financial services.
-Brendan is now one of the country's top sales people.
-He is also a leading motivational speaker and President of the Professional Speakers Association of Europe.
-His web-site is at www.brendanpower.com.
-He has recently compiled a book called From The Heart of Ireland, a collection of inspirational stories from Ireland, in aid of Laura's Hope, a charity devoted to finding a cure for Huntingdon's disease.
-More details are available here.
+After three years he switched career paths when he left to work in financial services.
+Brendan became one of the country's top sales people, a leading motivational speaker and was at one time President of the Professional Speakers Association of Europe.
+He has compiled a book called From The Heart of Ireland, a collection of inspirational stories in aid of charity.
+Another book, Heroes of the Helen Blake, is no longer available.
 (Many thanks to Brendan and Karl Jones for the above information.
-There is a picture of Brendan with some of his Radio 270 colleagues in Guy Hamilton's photo album.)
+This photo is from ‘Rado News’.
+There is a picture of Brendan with some of his Radio 270 colleagues in Guy Hamilton's photo album. and some more recent ones here.)

 click to hear audio Brendan Power presenting the 9-midnight show on Radio 270, 30th December 1966, soon after joining the station.
 Tape kindly provided by Martyn Webster (duration 1 minute 35 seconds)